 By doing this study, we hope to learn new important information about SARS-CoV-2 infections and potentially severe outcomes of COVID-19, so that we can find better ways to manage and treat it in the future.
 We also hope to learn what makes some people more susceptible to infection so that we can help better inform Veterans on how to lessen their risk of infection.

 The study involves Veterans infected with SARS-CoV-2 and those who have recovered or who may be at risk but have not been infected by the virus.
 The study will include multiple VA facilities to reach Veterans receiving inpatient and outpatient care, and those Veterans residing in VA’s Community Living Centers.
 Participants will be asked to complete study questionnaires and to donate biospecimens, including blood draws and nose and throat swabs.
 This is an invitation only study that will follow participants for up to 2 years.
 Participants may also be included in an EPIC3 data and biospecimen repository.

 A similar study is being conducted by the Department of Defense (DOD) involving active-duty service members.
 At the end of their respective studies, VA and DOD researchers plan to compare findings from the two study groups.

 Official VA press release: VA conducts deep-dive study into effects of COVID-19 on Veterans

 Study enrollment for July 22, 2020 to September 14, 2021

 Total numbers are presented in the "Total" column, and numbers are presented stratified by study cohort (Inpatient, Inpat; Outpatient, Outpat; Community Living Centers, CLC) and the participants SARS-CoV-2 infection status at enrollment (Positive, Pos; Negative, Neg).

 Learn more including:

-- Study characteristics table from the VA Cooperative Studies Program (CSP) Integrated Veteran Epidemiologic Study Data Resource (INVESTD-R)
+- Study description from the VA Cooperative Studies Program (CSP) Integrated Veteran Epidemiologic Study Data Resource (INVESTD-R)